BramDriesen/rpi-jenkins-tower-light/README.md

 [end result here]

-Schematics and fritzing files can be found in the folder `/fritzing`.
+Schematics and Fritzing files can be found in the folder `/fritzing`.

 ## Version information

 ### Features to add / Todo list
 - [x] Load settings from a config file
+- [ ] Multiple jobs support
 - [ ] Web interface to configure the settings
 - [ ] Code improvements
-- [ ] Multiple projects support
+- [ ] Database logging + dashboard history

 ### Extra information
 The python script has been tested on a Raspberry Pi 3 and Zero using Raspbian Jessie `4.1`.